valeriog2023/Networks/MULTICAST_NOTES.md

    *  wildcard masks are converted to prefix-lengths, so you cannot use discontinuous masks.
    *  “deny” statements are interpreted as groups that should be trated as "dense" mode

-The cRP announcements are flooded across the network and reach the Mapping Agents that lsiten for **224.0.0.39**.
+The cRP announcements are flooded across the network and reach the Mapping Agents that listen for **224.0.1.39**.
 You configure these routers using the command:
 ```
 ip pim send-rp-discovery <Interface> scope <TTL> interval <Seconds> .